LimePoint/opschain/docs/reference/concepts/actions.md

 You can define a composite resource that manages child resources.

-- `children` specifies the keys and values to be iterated over, it is supplied when creating a resource.
+- `children` specifies the keys and values to be iterated over, it is supplied when creating a resource
-- `each_child` defines a namespace for each child and defines a copy of any configured actions and resources in that namespace.
+- `each_child` defines a namespace for each child and defines a copy of any configured actions and resources in that namespace
 - `child_actions` can be used to reference the actions of each child.
-This is useful for actions defined at the parent composite resource (or resource type) level that may want to reference these child actions as steps.
+This is useful for actions defined at the parent composite resource (or resource type) level that may want to reference these child actions as steps

 These can be used in a resource definition to create child resources specific to that resource.
 More commonly, they can be used in a resource type definition to create child resources for each resource of this type.